UU-Human-Evolution/1MB335/Lab7.md

 We'll start with IQ-Tree, as this software offers several methods to speed up the analysis.

-As we mentioned earlier, any Maximum Likelihood approach is based on a model.
-In phylogenetics, this model describes the probability of each substitution to happen.
+As we mentioned earlier, any Maximum Likelihood approach is **based on a model**.
+In phylogenetics, this model **describes the probability of each substitution to happen**.
 [Here](http://evomics.org/resources/substitution-models/nucleotide-substitution-models/) you can find a list of the more common models, and [here](http://www.iqtree.org/doc/Substitution-Models) the ones that are implemented in IQ-TREE.
 ![Substitution model representation](https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fnrg3186/MediaObjects/41576_2012_Article_BFnrg3186_Fig1_HTML.jpg?as=webp)

 *Graphical representation of some substitution models from Yang & Rannala, 2012.
 Nature Reviews Genetics: https://doi.org/10.1038/nrg3186*

-Now that we have a general picture of what we are doing, lets start working with IQ-TREE.
+Now that we have a general picture of what we are doing, let's start working with IQ-TREE.
 The basic syntax for this software is:

 ```
 iqtree -s ALIGNMENT -o OUTGROUP -m MODEL -pre OUTPUT_PREFIX -bb 1000
 ```
 Under OUTGROUP you should put the **name of your outgroup** as they appear in the alignment file.
-If you have multiple outgroups you can separate them with a comma (make sure to have no spaces as separators!) eg;
+If you have multiple outgroups you can separate them with a comma (**make sure to have no spaces as separators!**) eg;

 ```
 -o c_Vurs,H_sap